dzirbel/robopower/README.md

 Players (as implementations of [Player](/lib/src/main/kotlin/com/dzirbel/robopower/Player.kt)) should be added in their own module (like [player-dominic](/player-dominic)).
-The easiest way to setup a module is to copy from another one, but it must minimally consist of a `build.gradle.kts` file and code in `src/main/kotlin` (or `../java`).
+The easiest way to set up a module is to copy from another one, but it must minimally consist of a `build.gradle.kts` file and code in `src/main/kotlin` (or `../java`).
 The module must also be added to `settings.gradle.kts` and as a dependency in `/runner/build.gradle.kts`.
 Players may not be placed in `/lib`, since fields like other players' cards are restricted as `internal` (players are also